 The source code is available on Github: https://github.com/osbornemj/text2bib.

-The converter consists of a large number of hand-coded rules for extracting the author, title, and publication information from character strings that represent references.
 An alternative approach would be to use a machine learning algorithm on some training data.
 One difficulty with that approach is that the training data would have to consist of a large number of examples — perhaps tens of thousands of them?
 I don't know where such data could be obtained.
 One possible source would be the conversions marked as correct on this site, after verification by a human who understands BibTeX.
 However, the number of conversions that are rated as either correct or incorrect is very small, and it would take decades to accumulate a sufficient number.
 (Google Scholar produces BibTeX entries for every item it covers, but (a) those entries contain many errors and (b) I don't know how they could be obtained.)
 Suggestions are welcome.